 Interesting Charlottenburg Palace facts

-1. The palace was named the woman who commissioned it
+1. The palace was named after the woman who commissioned it

 Charlottenburg Palace is located in the Charlottenburg-Wilmersdorf district of Berlin, the fourth borough of the city located just west of the historical center.